Case Study Of Apple Inc.

 5. Virus threats.

-6. Low demand for fee-based music services/uncertainties in demands of new products.
+6. Low demand for fee-based music services/uncertainties in demand for new products.

 Space Matrix

-The SPACE matrix which is also known as the strategic position and action evaluation framework that illustrates whether an organization’s strategies are forceful, conventional defensive or competitive.
-The SPACE matrix normally has two axes where one axis represents the two internal dimensions of an organization- financial and competitive position while the other axis represents two external dimension-stability and industry position.
+The SPACE matrix, which is also known as the strategic position and action evaluation framework, illustrates whether an organization’s strategies are forceful, conventional, defensive, or competitive.
+The SPACE matrix normally has two axes, where one axis represents the two internal dimensions of an organization- financial and competitive position, while the other axis represents two external dimensions- stability and industry position.

 Internal Analysis External Analysis